wandb/docs/docs/guides/registry/organize-with-tags.md

 # Organize collections or artifact versions

-Use tags to organize your collections or artifact versions within your registry.
-You can add a tag to a collection or artifact version programmatically with the W&B Python SDK or interactively with the W&B App UI.
+Create and add tags to organize your collections or artifact versions within your registry.

+You can add, modify, view, or remove tags to a collection with the W&B App UI.
+Use either the W&B Python SDK or W&B App UI to add, modify, view, or remove tags to artifact versions linked to a registry.

 ## Add a tag to a collection

+Use the W&B App UI to add a tag to a collection:

 1. Navigate to the W&B Registry at https://wandb.ai/registry
 2. Click on a registry card
 3. Click **View details** next to the name of a collection
 4. Within the collection card, click on the plus icon (**+**) next to the **Tags** field and type in the name of the tag
-5. Hit **Enter** on your keyboard
+5. Press **Enter** on your keyboard

 ![](/images/registry/add_tag_collection.gif)

 ## View tags that belong to a collection

+Use the W&B App UI to view tags added to a collection:

 1. Navigate to the W&B Registry at https://wandb.ai/registry
 2. Click on a registry card
 3. Click **View details** next to the name of a collection

-4. Within the collection card you will one or more blue rectangles next to the **Tags** field
+If a collection has one or more tags, you can view those tags within the collection card next to the **Tags** field.

 ![](/images/registry/tag_collection_selected.png)

-You can also view tags added to a collection when you select a registry card.
-Within the registry card, you will see one or more collections.
-If a tag was added a collection, you will see that tag appear as a blue rectangle next to the name of the collection.
+Tags added to a collection also appear next to the name of that collection.

+For example, in the proceeding image, a tag called "tag1" was added to the "zoo-dataset-tensors" collection.

 ![](/images/registry/tag_collection.png)

 ## Remove a tag from a collection

+Use the W&B App UI to remove a tag from a collection:

 1. Navigate to the W&B Registry at https://wandb.ai/registry
 2. Click on a registry card
 3. Click **View details** next to the name of a collection
 4. Within the collection card, hover your mouse over the name of the tag you want to remove
-5. Click on the **X** icon
+5. Click on the cancel button (**X** icon)

 ## Add a tag to an artifact version

+Add a tag to an artifact version linked to a collection with the W&B App UI or with the Python SDK.

 <Tabs
   defaultValue="app_ui"